windingwind/zotero-plugin-toolkit/README.md

 This repo is published as an NPM package [zotero-plugin-toolkit](https://www.npmjs.com/package/zotero-plugin-toolkit), which provides useful APIs for [Zotero](https://www.zotero.org/) plugin developers.

+> Zotero 8 is now supported.
+Use toolkit version `5.1.0` or later.

 [API Documentation](docs/index.md)

 ## Modules